hunter-byte-afk/MySQL-Data-View-Application/README.txt

-# Project: Phase 3
+# Project: MySQL Database Viewer

 ## Description
 Hello!
 Thank you for taking the time to check out my simple Python application.
 It allows you to find averages, insert and delete records, and view database tables.
 I designed it so you can use any MySQL database, not just a specific one.
+This current branch is still in beta and will need some time before we create the finish project.

 ## Set-Up:

 ### Prerequisites
 - Any MySQL Database already set up
 -  Python 3.12 or above (especially if you're not on Windows)
+- Pip (Python package installer) to install `mysql.connector`

 ### Steps
-1. After unzipping the folder, you should see two directories:
+1. After unzipping the folder, make sure your current working directory in the terminal contains `proj.py`.
-	Source Code — contains all the source code Application — contains the executable file

-2a.
-To run the executable: Simply double-click the executable file inside the Application folder.

-2b.
-To run the source code yourself: Open a terminal, naviagate to the Source Code Older and run:
+2. To run the source code yourself: Open a terminal, navigate to the Source Code Older and run: python GUI.py
-	python proj3.py
 ## Usage

 ### Options